SDS logo

 The Link Between Bad Breath and Infected Teeth

-Tooth infections typically occur when bacteria enter the pulp—the innermost part of the tooth—through a cavity, crack, or trauma.
+Tooth infections typically occur when bacteria enter the pulp, the innermost part of the tooth, through a cavity, crack, or trauma.
 Once bacteria reach the pulp, they multiply rapidly, causing inflammation, pus, and often severe pain.
+Bad breath from an infected tooth is more common than most people realise.

 Here’s how this leads to bad breath: